arq5x/Hydra/README.md

 2. [pysam](https://code.google.com/p/pysam/)
 3. `set ulimit -f 16384`

-The ulimit is based on the number of chromosomes present in the reference.
+The ulimit determines the number of open file handles on a system.
-This number must be larger than 4*number of possible chromosome-chromosome combinations.
+This number must be larger than 4*number of possible chromosome-chromosome combinations found in the desired reference genome.
-A ulimit of 16384 is recommended for the human reference (hg19 b37).
+For the human reference (hg19 b37), 16384 is the recommended ulimit.

 ####Installaing
 	git clone https://github.com/arq5x/Hydra